WestonHanners/westonhanners.github.io/content/pages/about.md

 ![Mothership][1]

-My name is Weston Hanners and I am a Senior iOS Engineer and aspiring Mobile UX Designer for [Y Media Labs][2] in Downtown Indianapolis.
+My name is Weston Hanners and I am a Mobile Software Craftsman for [Y Media Labs][2] in Downtown Indianapolis.

-I am a male 30-something who is interested Japan, Gaming, and Technology.
+I am not here to be a code monkey, I am not here to collect a paycheck.

+I am here to build great things and make a difference, and I will not be detured.

 The plan is to use this blog to share the things I learn with the world, My hope is that you will find it as interesting as I do.